zenml-io/zenml/docs/book/component-gallery/secrets-managers/custom.md

 zenml secrets-manager flavor register <path.to.MySecretsManagerFlavor>
 ```

-For example, your flavor class `MySecretsManagerFlavor` is defined in `flavors/my_flavor.py`,
+For example, if your flavor class `MySecretsManagerFlavor` is defined in `flavors/my_flavor.py`,
 you'd register it by doing:

 ```shell